HDOBoxProject/.github/profile/README.md

 ## Additional Notes

-- **HDO Box** is not affiliated with or endorsed by Apple or the App Store.
+- **HDO Box on iOS** (iPhone/iPad) is designed to provide seamless streaming without requiring a jailbreak.
-- The information provided in this guide is for educational purposes only.
+- This guide is intended for educational purposes only.
+Users should comply with all local laws and regulations.